-The proposed change, based on current frequencies, is seeking an extra one to two small overbank events in a decade to maintain in-valley environmental outcomes.
+The proposed change, based on current frequencies, is seeking an extra one to two overbank events every ten years on average to maintain in-valley environmental outcomes.

 Typically, such releases will occur at times when inflows to Eildon are exceeding the rate of release.
 The pattern of release will aim to ensure that flows at Shepparton remain below the upper flow threshold set for Shepparton - further analysis will be needed before this is possible.